sto3014/ZattooPlugin/README.md

 #### Use case 3: Subscribing all channels of a country channel list.

-A side effect of defining your own channel list is, that an import-file for TV-Browser channels are created as well.
-In the first two use cases this was not relevant, because the created list should only include entries for already subscribed channels.
-But maybe you want to subscribe all German channels for which a Zattoo configuration is available.
+A side effect of defining your own channel list is, that an import-file for TV-Browser channels is created as well.
+So even if you do not have to change Zattoo channel names you can use this functionality to subscribe all channels for your country.
 Here is what you have to do:

 * Go to your plugin settings
 * Create your own channel list:
     * Check the `Update own channel list` box
     * Choose a `Source` country
-    * Un-check `Add only subscribed channels`
     * Press `Apply Update` button

 Remarks: For this use case it is not necessary to set the `Country` to `Own channel list`.